finos/FDC3/README.md

 > All that is required is a "desktop agent" that supports the FDC3 standard, which is responsible for co-ordinating application interactions.
 > FDC3 is successfully running on Web and Native platforms in financial institutions around the world.

-## 🔌  End the integration nightmare.
+## 🔌  End the integration nightmare

 > By providing support for FDC3, vendors and financial organizations alike can avoid the bilateral or trilateral integration projects that plague desktop app roll-out, cause vendor lock-in and result in a slow pace of change on the Financial Services desktop.

 ## 👐 Open Standards Promote Innovation

 > FDC3 is developed collaboratively by a [consortium of industry participants](https://fdc3.finos.org/community) including banks, agent vendors, app developers and FinTech firms.
 > By design, FDC3 is open to extension.
-We have an active community working on growing and improving the standard with new data and intents.
+> We have an active community working on growing and improving the standard with new data and intents.

 # How Does It Work?